ESR-NZ/GraphPanGenomes_Microbial/README.md

 3) mapping short reads to graph, get Gam files
 4) call variant using the Gam files either using genotying or including novel variants.

-The variants called from graph based gam files can be used for further standard analysis as variants called agaist single linear refs.
+The variants called from graph based gam files can be used for further standard analysis as variants called from single linear reference.